Cathal-McHale/computational_theory/README.md

 - Turing Machine – Wikipedia

 # Task 8: Bubble Sort Comparison Count
-This task analyzes the number of comparisons required to sort every permutation of [1, 2, 3, 4, 5] using Bubble Sort.
+This task investigates the computational complexity of the Bubble Sort algorithm by analysing the number of comparisons required to sort every permutation of the list:
+**L = [1, 2, 3, 4, 5]**
+The goal is to highlight how the input order affects the performance of the algorithm in terms of comparison count, a fundamental metric in algorithm analysis.

 ## Features Implemented
 - Generates all 5! = 120 permutations using itertools.permutations